The Florida Bar

 Accordingly, discussions between the city attorney and the city commission relating to settlement of a conflict under the Florida Governmental Conflict Resolution Act would not come within the scope of the exemption because “[n]othing in section 286.011(8), Florida Statutes, extends the coverage of the exemption to discussions of mediated disputes or to issues arising through the conflict resolution procedure whether or not litigation has been filed.”
 Op.
 Att’y Gen. Fla.
 09-14 (2009).

 (7) When is litigation "concluded" for purposes of section 286.011(8)(e)?

-Litigation that is ongoing but temporarily suspended pursuant to a stipulation for settlement has not been concluded for purposes of section 286.011(8), and a transcript of meetings held between the city and its attorney to discuss such litigation may be kept confidential until conclusion of the litigation.
+However, litigation that is ongoing but temporarily suspended pursuant to a stipulation for settlement has not been concluded for purposes of section 286.011(8), and a transcript of meetings held between the city and its attorney to discuss such litigation may be kept confidential until conclusion of the litigation.
 Op.
 Att'y Gen. Fla.
 94-64 (1994).
 And see, Op.
 Att'y Gen. Fla.
 94-33 (1994), concluding that to give effect to the purpose of section 286.011(8), a public agency may maintain the confidentiality of a record of a strategy or settlement meeting between a public agency and its attorney until the suit is dismissed with prejudice or the applicable statute of limitations has run.
-Cf., Op.
-Att'y Gen. Fla.
-96-75 (1996) (disclosure of medical records to a city council during a closed-door meeting under section 286.011, Florida Statutes, does not affect the requirement that the transcript of such a meeting be made a part of the public record at the conclusion of the litigation).
+And see Inf.
+Op. to Boutsis, December 13, 2012, noting that the exemption continues through the appeals segment of the litigation.

 b.
 Risk management